linewalks/tabdance/README.md

-# TABDANC (Table Data Sync)
+# TABDANCE (Table Data Syncer)

-Tabdanc is a library that maintain and manage latest data.
+Tabdance is a library that maintain and manage latest data.

 Main Feature compares the .csv data stored in the database with the .csv file in local repository and if they are different, update the table with the latest data.
 (In this case, the latest data is the data in local repository)